 - an emollient to add to bath water or use in the shower

-If you have been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.
-If this happens, speak to your GP as another product can be prescribed instead.
+If you've been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.

 How to use emollients

 Use your emollient all the time, even if you're not experiencing symptoms.
 Many people find it helpful to keep separate supplies of emollients at work or school, or a tub in the bathroom and one in a living area.